 - 1 – 3 teaspoons finely chopped fresh herbs

-- Optional: salt or fresh ground peper to taste
+- Optional: Salt or fresh ground pepper to taste

 - Add salt and/or pepper to taste.

 - Transfer the black garlic herb butter onto plastic wrap, parchment, or wax paper, roll up to form a cylinder shape.
 If using plastic wrap twist ends.

 - Place in the refrigerator or freezer.
 The butter will last up to 2 months in the refrigerator, longer in the freezer

 - Your butter is ready to use when it is cold and solid, slice to add to your recipes

 Black garlic can be used in any dish you like fresh garlic in, the only thing to remember is that black garlic has a molasses-like flavor.
 Use black garlic in sauces, to season sauteed vegetables, to spread on toasted bread or crustinis.

 Black Garlic in Salad Dressing

 Purée your black garlic with olive oil to corporate it into dressings.